 Having previously been the national lead for forensics I am extremely passionate about this area of policing work.
-I hold responsibility for developing forensics services across the East Midlands - something that is a key part of my national criminal justice portfolio.
+I have previously held responsibility for developing forensics services across the East Midlands.

 In the little spare time I have, I'm a keen rugby fan and honoured to be the Nottinghamshire Police Rugby Club President.
 I also enjoy spending quality time with my wife and three children.